 If you like cats, you will like Kedi.
 Kedi (Turkish for cat) film is a documentary about seven cats living on the streets of Istanbul, Turkey.
 The beauty of the city is shown in breath-taking panoramic views and music is well incorporated into the film.
 The cinematography is excellent making it enjoyable for any cat lover.

-Istanbul is known for the free roaming cats as the cats have been in the city for hundreds of years.
+Istanbul is known for the free-roaming cats as cats have been in the city for hundreds of years.
 Many people care for them or provide food.

-There appeared to be many open air restaurants and markets which cats can visit.
+There appeared to be many open-air restaurants and markets that cats can visit.
 The cats obtain food by asking, begging, stealing, or being given it from customers and vendors.